 - Lost in Translation: Guess a film based off a translation of its Market-Based Title somewhere else.

-- Matchmaker: Match up pairs of celebrity duos
+- Matchmaker: Match up members of celebrity duos.

-- Picture Purrfect: Identify films based off pictures with cat heads in them.
+- Picture Purrfect: Identify films based off screenshots with cats photoshopped in place of humans.

-- Smash The Button: A list is read; smash said button once something that does fit the given criteria is read.
+- Smash The Buzzer: A list is read; smash said buzzer once something that does fit the given criteria is read.
 The side who gets this right will pick a player from the other team to be eliminated and sent to the on-set bar after each list.

-- Timeline: Arrange the photos (often of the same person) in chronological order in 90 seconds, Race Game style.
+- Timeline: Arrange the photos (often of the same person) in chronological order in ninety seconds, Race Game-style.

 - TV ID: A cross between Bid-a-Note and Password; bid on the number of clue words you can use to get someone to identify a TV show.